kerl/kerl/README.md

 ----------
 The current active installation is:
 /usr/local/lib/erlang/25.3
-Dialyzer PLT for the active installation is:
+The Dialyzer PLT for the active installation is:
 /usr/local/lib/erlang/25.3/dialyzer/plt
 The build options for the active installation are:
 ...